106094/clickpng/README.md

 - installjava 23  # for Java version 23 download (install)
 - downloadsikuli # for sikulixide-2.0.5.jar download
-- save the png files in each subfolder of png each subfolder store similar pictures, once one if them done the click, it continue to the next folder click job.
+- save the png files in each subfolder of png <br>
+  each subfolder store similar pictures, once one if them done the click, it continue to the next folder click job.